invertase/notifee/docs-react-native/react-native/docs/ios/remote-notification-support.md

 * From Xcode top menu go to: File > New > Target...
 * A modal will present a list of possible targets, scroll down or use the filter to select Notification Service Extension.
 Press Next.
 * Add a product name (use `NotifeeNotificationService` to follow along) and click Finish
+* You may use Swift or Objective-C where it says 'language' but be sure to follow the correct section below depending on your implementation language selection
 * Make sure that the **deployment target** of your newly added extension (e.g. `NotifeeNotificationService`) matches the **deployment target** of your app.
 You can check it by selecting you app's target -> `Build Settings` -> `Deployment`